 AEM (Anion Exchange Membrane) electrolysis

-SOEC (Solid Oxide Electrolysis Cell) electrolysis
+SOEC (Solid Oxide Electrolysis Cell) Electrolysis

-This type of water electrolysis uses a solid oxide electrolyte as the electrolyte.
+The SOEC uses a solid oxide electrolyte as the electrolyte.
 This technology is still in the development phase and is not yet widely used for hydrogen production.
-One of the main benefits of SOEC electrolysis is that it can operate at high efficiency and at high temperatures, which makes it well-suited for large-scale hydrogen production.
-It is deemed to be a promising candidate for hydrogen production where heat is abundant, such as large industrial sites and nuclear power plants.
-However, the SOEC technology is yet to be fully commercialized.
+One of the main benefits of SOEC is that it can operate at high efficiency and at high temperatures, which makes it well-suited for large-scale hydrogen production.
+SOEC systems work at high temperatures (around 700-900°C), making them highly efficient compared to other electrolysis technologies.
+This makes them particularly suited for industries that already generate significant amounts of waste heat, such as steel production, chemical manufacturing, or certain power plants.

-Which one to choose for your project
+Which electrolysis technology to choose for your project

 We advise you to let the specifics of your project drive your choice of electrolysis solution.
 Always do a proper project assessment at project start to review your alternatives.
 Does this sound time costly and complicated?
 Don’t worry, we have developed a state-of-the-art software that lets you try and evaluate your options in seconds.